thekiwicoder0/UnityBehaviourTreeEditor/Assets/BehaviourTree/README.md

 ### Settings Menu

-There are various 'hardcoded' settings for the behaviour tree editor.
+There are various settings for the behaviour tree editor.
 These can be accessed via the standard project settings menu under the 'Behaviour Tree' category.

 <img src="Documentation/Images/settings.png" width = "400" />